astramieri/data-management-foundations/docs/graph_database.md

 # Graph Database

 Properties of a **Graph Data Model**:
-- collections of points (vertices) and lines between thos points (edge)
+- collections of points (vertices) and lines between those points (edge)
 - vertices and edge can have properties

 What can you do with graphs ?